majorana1127/64a97a08856fb95e3406df08fbcc99efc519990cb0475124968de24aa9747f39_sales_offer_prediction/README.md

 I ran into issues like missing poetry.lock, failed Docker builds, ports not working, and modules not being found inside containers even though they worked locally.
 At one point, I couldn’t even get localhost:8080 to load, and when it finally did, the Airflow login didn’t work.
 There were times it felt like everything was broken and I wanted to give up.

 Even so, I learned how to read logs properly, how to debug DAGs, how to fix broken containers, and how to use pre-commit for Docker/YAML checks.
 More importantly, I got a working, orchestrated ML pipeline that runs inside containers — something that sounded impossible a few days ago.

+---

+## Reflection HW3: MLOps Integration & Drift Detection

+This homework was the most technically challenging for me so far, mostly due to compatibility and environment issues with new libraries on Windows.
+MLflow and Docker were straightforward after HW2, but integrating Evidently for drift detection proved unexpectedly difficult.

+I spent hours trying different versions, recreating virtual environments, and even switching Python interpreters.
+The `evidently` package would install but never import successfully, always throwing `ModuleNotFoundError` for submodules (even when `pip show evidently` showed the right version and path).
+Using direct file paths, absolute pip/python calls, and even manual copying of the library did not solve the problem.

+Because of this, the drift detection step is implemented in the codebase but could not be run to completion on my laptop.

+---